aontor22/Animated-Login-Form/README.md

 # Animated-Login-Form
-A simple form design with JS
+A simple form design with CSS